likeich/quran.sh/_issues/ignorance-of-christianity.md

 4. **Historical Continuity**: The New Testament traces the genealogy of Jesus back to King David, connecting him to Jewish history.
 5. **Sacramental Continuity**: The New Testament establishes sacraments like baptism and the Eucharist, building on Jewish rituals.
 6. **Ecclesiastical Authority**: The Old Testament priesthood was started with Aaron, and the New Testament establishes the apostolic succession through the Holy Spirit at Pentecost.
 The priesthood was affirmed and continued in the Church.

-## Why This Matters

-The Quran lacks continuity with the prior scriptures it claims to confirm and continue.
-In addition, [what the Quran does say about Christian doctrine](/issues/quran-trinity) is often completely inaccurate.
-In contrast, the authors of the New Testament have a deep understanding of Jewish culture, scriptures, and doctrine and use their knowledge to defend Christianity in the text of the New Testament while affirming what came before.

-The author of the Quran pays lip service by affirming the prior revelation but remains completely ignorant about what that actually contains.
-Doctrines like the authority and structure of the church (which existed and was widespread at the time of Mohammed!) are completely absent from the Quran.
-Doctrines that are described in the first books of the Old Testament and have continuity throughout are not even mentioned in this "new revelation."
-The author of the Quran was not aware of these doctrines and misrepresented others because they lacked understanding of Christianity and Judaism.